Who are Believe in Scotland?

-Believe in Scotland is a national campaigning organisation for Scottish independence.
+Believe in Scotland is the national grassroots campaign for Scottish independence.
 It exists to reach out to undecided votes and to help coordinate, fund and support the needs of the grassroots Yes movement on a local and national level.

-Believe in Scotland is probably best known in for its publication Scotland the Brief, which makes the economic case for Scottish independence.
-It has sold over 70,000 copies in total, with the second edition being published in November 2022.
+Believe in Scotland is probably best known for its publication Scotland the Brief (in partnership with Business for Scotland), which makes the economic case for Scottish independence.
+It has sold over 70,000 copies in total, with all profits going to fund grassroots campaigning activities.
+The second edition was published in November 2022.
 Scotland the Brief is available for purchase here.

-If you have any more questions, see the FAQs at the bottom of the page.
+If you have any more questions, see the FAQs at the bottom of the page, which are regularly updated.
 If you are a member of a local or national Yes Group that wishes to affiliate to Believe in Scotland, you can do so through the link provided here.

 What have we done so far?

-Since we launched our campaign in 2019 our partners have delivered 2.9 million items of physical campaign materials throughout Scotland.
-We have organised numerous Days of Action and covered the length and breadth of Scotland with billboard campaigns.
+Since we launched our campaign in 2019, our local Yes Group partners have delivered more than 3 million items of physical campaign materials throughout Scotland.
+We have organised multiple Days of Action and run six billboard campaigns across Scotland.
 Our social media following is estimated to be around 400,000 across all the pages and brands we operate.

-Believe in Scotland also provides free training on social media campaigning, local press relations and canvassing to hundreds of volunteers from more than 100 local Yes Groups.
+Believe in Scotland has also provided free training on social media campaigning, local press relations and canvassing to hundreds of volunteers from more than 100 local Yes Groups.

-Our focus is on advocating for independence as we wholeheartedly believe that any government running Scotland for the benefits of the people, economy and communities, will be better for Scotland than any party of the current system of government from Westminster.
+Our focus is on advocating for independence.
+We wholeheartedly believe that any government running Scotland for the benefit of the people, economy and communities, will be better for Scotland than any party of the current system of government from Westminster.

 As our name suggests, we already Believe in Scotland and we want to help people feel the same way.
 This is a site for people with genuine questions and for people whose heart may say yes to independence but their head says maybe or even no. We believe that once you engage with the evidence, people’s hearts and heads start to believe in Scotland.

-If you already Believe in Scotland you can get involved with our initiative here.
+If you Believe in Scotland, you can join our Yes family as an individual member here.

 Campaign Frequently Asked Questions

-Business for Scotland Ltd is a business network, business and economic policy lobbying and economic consulting company that runs multiple social policy and political campaigns.
-Believe in Scotland is the name of one of Business for Scotland's campaigns.
+Business for Scotland Ltd is a leading business network, business and economic policy lobbying and economic consulting company that runs multiple social policy and political campaigns.
+Believe in Scotland is a campaign managed by Business for Scotland Ltd on behalf of 142 partnering local grassroots Yes campaign groups.

 Believe in Scotland is the Scottish independence campaign managed by Business for Scotland Ltd. Its role is to engage and convince undecided and soft No voters and to support the grassroots Yes campaign with materials, messaging, design services and coordinate campaigning across Scotland.

 Those local Yes Groups have been organised into 17 campaigning regions.
-Each region has elected a representative to the Believe in Scotland Campaign Steering Group that meets monthly - the steering group also has 8 representatives from National Yes Campaign organisations.
+Each region has elected a representative to the Believe in Scotland Campaign Steering Group that meets monthly - this group also includes 10 representatives from National Yes Campaign organisations.
 Believe in Scotland is therefore a democratic organisation managed by dozens of elected representatives.

 See our Regional Facebook pages here